 - 1 teaspoon salt

-- Wash, peel, and cut potatoes into large chunks - my potatoes were medium sized and I just quartered them to make it fast and easy
+- Wash, peel, and cut potatoes into large chunks and place in slow cooker

-- Peel garlic cloves and place in crock with potatoes (smash with side of knife to make for easier peeling if you like)
+- Peel garlic cloves and place in slow cooker with potatoes

-- Carefully drain potatoes and garlic into colander and return to crock or a large mixing bowl
+- Drain potatoes and garlic into colander and return to slow cooker or a large mixing bowl

-- Add cream, butter and salt and whip with hand held mixture until creamy and smooth
+- Add cream, butter, and salt, and whip with hand held mixer until creamy and smooth